TimothyJan/Recipe-Book-and-Shopping-List-Angular-App/README.md

 # Recipe-Book-and-Shopping-List
-Recipe Book and Shopping List Angular app hosted on Firebase.
+Recipe Book and Shopping List Angular app hosted on Firebase and generated with <a href="https://github.com/angular/angular-cli">Angular CLI</a> version 14.0.3..
 Login/Signup with authentication using the <a href="https://firebase.google.com/docs/reference/rest/auth#section-create-email-password">Firebase Auth REST API</a>.
 Manage our recipes and view them in detail.
 Manage our shopping list and push ingredients from a recipe directly to the shopping list.
 Recipes and shopping list are saved and fetched using the <a href="https://firebase.google.com/docs/reference/rest/database">Firebase Database REST API</a>.
 Webapp securely hosted using <a href="https://firebase.google.com/docs/hosting">Firebase Hosting</a>.

 <a href="https://ng-course-recipe-book-5433b.web.app/auth">Website</a> hosted on Firebase.